chuckmasterson/chuckmasterson.github.io/_posts/2014-08-18-giant-backlog-of-photos-i-mongolia.md

   - Year of Adventure
 tags:
   - Mongolia

-prefatory: >-
+---

 *Note from 2017: Frustration with Blogger caused me to flee to Google Photos’ superior photo-displaying capabilities.
 Migrating to Jekyll has allowed me to bring the photos back here to the blog.
 Which is just as well, since the Google link died.*
----
+{: .prefatory }

 Since nobody seemed to have an opinion strong enough to mention, I’m going to go about putting up the photos from my travels in whatever way I see fit.
 I’ve